timlabs/uscode/United States Code/TITLE 28-JUDICIARY AND JUDICIAL PROCEDURE/PART IV-JURISDICTION AND VENUE/CHAPTER 95-COURT OF INTERNATIONAL TRADE.md

 ### §1583.
 Counterclaims, cross-claims, and third-party actions
 * In any civil action in the Court of International Trade, the court shall have exclusive jurisdiction to render judgment upon any counterclaim, cross-claim, or third-party action of any party, if (1) such claim or action involves the imported merchandise that is the subject matter of such civil action, or (2) such claim or action is to recover upon a bond or customs duties relating to such merchandise.

 ### §1584.
-Civil actions under the North American Free Trade Agreement or the United States-Canada Free-Trade Agreement
+Civil actions under the United States-Canada Free-Trade Agreement or the USMCA
 * The United States Court of International Trade shall have exclusive jurisdiction of any civil action which arises under section 777(f) of the Tariff Act of 1930 and is commenced by the United States to enforce administrative sanctions levied for violation of a protective order or an undertaking.

 ### §1585.
 Powers in law and equity